Slendergo/ROTMG-X34.2.1/README.md

 - [ ] Remove Redundant Obsolite Features
 - [ ] Change the message datatypes to be simpler to understand for newbies
 - [ ] Fix any remaining bugs
-- [ ] Create a simplistic base Server Side API and GameServer
 - [ ] Try unobfuscate local variables where i can
+- [ ] Remove redundant elements for endpoint /char/list

+# Backend TODO

+## API
+- [ ] Create a bare minimum Server Side API using ASP.NET

+## GameServer
+- [ ] Create a bare minimum GameServer

 # Requirements
 - Visual Studio 2021